methal-project/methal-sources/README.md

 - Project site: <a target="_blank" href="https://methal.pages.unistra.fr">https://methal.pages.unistra.fr/en.html</a>
 - Corpus exploration interface: <a target="_blank" href="https://methal.eu/ui/">https://methal.eu/ui/</a>
 - Permanent (DOI-based) publication of the TEI-encoded resources is done through a <a target="_blank" href="https://nakala.fr/collection/10.34847/nkl.feb4r8j9">collection</a> at the Nakala platform
-  - Besides the plays already assigned a DOI, a pre-release version of several plays, that can already be used for analyses, can found at [tei-pre-release](./tei-pre-release) in this repository
+  - Besides the plays already assigned a DOI, a pre-release version of several plays, that can already be used for analyses, can found at the [tei-pre-release](./tei-pre-release) directory in this repository

 ## Repository content